Incompetent Cervix and Pre-Term Deliveries

 - History: An important indicator of an incompetent cervix is if the woman has had a miscarriage between the fourteenth and twenty-eighth week (approximately) of a previous, otherwise uneventful pregnancy.
 This is the best predictor of cervical incompetence and will alert the physician to an increased likelihood of cervical incompetence.
 Other important questions for a physician to investigate are whether the woman has a history of DES exposure or congenital cervical weakness, and whether she has had prior trauma to the cervix from D & C procedures or cone biopsies.

-- Physical exam: A manual pelvic exam of the cervix during the second or third trimester can reveal partial opening of the cervix (dilation) with shortening and thinning of the vaginal part of the cervix (effacement), which would indicate cervical structural weakness.
+- Physical exam: During the second or third trimester, a pelvic exam to check for incompetent cervix can reveal partial opening of the cervix (dilation) with shortening and thinning of the vaginal part of the cervix (effacement), which would indicate a weak cervix.

 - Tests: The physician should order serial transvaginal ultrasound studies (TVS) after the sixteenth week in a woman with a history suggesting cervical incompetence.
 Vaginal ultrasounds can help monitor the cervical length and determine if the cervix is opening.
 Ultrasound studies determine the length of the cervix, which in a compromised cervix may be shortened.